Fahad-14/ML_Fruite_Detection/README.md

 9. Author:

-   This script develope by Fahad Hussain and Mateen Nizami.
+   This script develop by Fahad Hussain and Abdul Matin Nezami.